-Comcast chose both the best and the worst time to launch Peacock, its new streaming service.
+Comcast chose both the best and the worst time to launch Peacock TV, its new streaming service.
 On the one hand, people are watching more content than ever from home.
 However, what separates the best streaming services from second-tier competitors is original content.
 And while Peacock has a huge supply of TV shows — everything from Airwolf to Zoey’s Extraordinary Playlist — its plans to roll out original series were sidelined by the COVID-19 pandemic.

 As a Comcast Xfinity customer with an Xfinity Flex streaming device, I have been able to use Peacock since its soft launch on April 15; the service will roll out more widely in July.

 Overall, Peacock shows promise.
 But after spending a few days with the service, it’s clear that some things still need to be worked out before it can fully spread its wings.

 Peacock: Price and availability